RBhuiya/South-Eastern-Railway-Summer-Internship_2025/Day-1/README.md

 	- Skip entering the email for Oracle Security Updates.

-	-When prompted, use the following:
+	- When prompted, use the following:

-		-My Oracle Support Password: Orcl123
+		- My Oracle Support Password: Orcl123

 5. Installation Type: